Barry Sherman: Legacy

 In June 2019, people close to the Shermans said Barry had planned to give to charity or invest much of his fortune.
 Trustees for the Sherman family fought to keep details of the estate secret.
 In Canada, court documents and related proceedings—including files that deal with an estate after death—are public.
 An Ontario Superior Court judge applied a "protective order" to the file, but the Toronto Star, a newspaper and media company in Canada, appealed and won.
 The family appealed to the Supreme Court, but in June 2021, the Supreme Court upheld the unsealing.

+In 2020, Sherman's daughter Alex Krawczyk established the Honey & Barry Sherman Legacy Foundation to honour her parents' memory, and further their unfinished philanthropic aims.
+Alex Krawczyk is a registered nurse and philanthropist who leads two charitable foundations, the Krawczyk Family Foundation and the Honey & Barry Sherman Legacy Foundation.

 In 2023, Crave announced the production and broadcast of Billionaire Murders, a documentary television series exploring the case.

+In 2023, Jonathon Sherman, the only son of the Sherman couple, announced he was donating $52 million to the Toronto Jewish community so it can build the Honey and Barry Memorial Arena on the grounds of an existing Jewish community campus in Vaughan, Ontario.
+It will consist of two NHL-sized hockey rinks and supporting facilities.

+The house where the murders took place was demolished in May 2019, and the land was purchased in 2020 by a young woman nearby, who put it on the market in 2023 at a "significant price tag".
+The address has also been changed.